LoriKarikari/eth-starter/README.md

 ### Development

-This will start the Next.js application and the [hardhat-deploy](https://github.com/wighawag/hardhat-deploy) watcher which will compile and deploy the hardhat app locally and also generate TypeScript types on file change 🎉
+This command will start the Next.js application and the [hardhat-deploy](https://github.com/wighawag/hardhat-deploy) watcher which will compile and deploy the hardhat app locally and also generate TypeScript types on file change 🎉.
+It also outputs the test accounts.

 ```shell
 pnpm dev